BioJulia/PopGen.jl/docs/io/delimited.md

 ## Formatting

-- First row is column names in this order:
+First row is column names, and they occur in this order:
 1. name
 2. population
 3. longitude
 4. latitude
 5. locus_1_name
 6. locus_2_name
 7. etc...

 ### Missing data
 #### Genotypes